When to Replace Stormwater Infrastructure

 In Conclusion

-Stormwater infrastructure plays an important role in managing runoff from storms and reducing the risk of flooding.
-Regular stormwater repair, inspections, and maintenance help to prolong the lifespan of the infrastructure.
+Stormwater infrastructure plays an important role in managing storm runoff and reducing the risk of flooding.
+Regular stormwater repair, inspections, and maintenance help prolong the lifespan of the infrastructure.
 However, eventually, replacement will become necessary.

 By paying attention to the warning signs discussed above, engineers and city officials can ensure that stormwater infrastructure is replaced in a timely manner to maintain a safe and efficient infrastructure system.